-NEW: Stormwater Best Management Practices Guide for Residents - This guide was developed by the Winnetka Environmental and Forestry Commission as a resource for homeowners to help educate and give practical examples of ways to help make properties stormwater-friendly.
+Stormwater Best Management Practices Guide for Residents - This guide was developed by the Winnetka Environmental and Forestry Commission as a resource for homeowners to help educate and give practical examples of ways to help make properties stormwater-friendly.
 You can view the guide by clicking below:

 Stormwater Best Management Practices Guide for Residents

-The Village of Winnetka’s Environmental and Forestry Commission invites residents to participate in the second-annual Green Awards Program.
+The Village of Winnetka’s Environmental and Forestry Commission invites residents to participate in the third-annual Green Awards Program.
 The purpose of the program is to recognize properties and households within Winnetka that demonstrate exceptional commitment to sustainable and environmentally-friendly practices.
 The Commission encourages residents to nominate their house or property for any project that has been completed within the past five years.
 The award categories include: Climate, Economic Development, Energy, Land, Leadership, Mobility, Municipal Operations, Sustainable Communities, Water/Stormwater and Innovation/Other.